 Dynamic Risk Assessments explained

-What are Dynamic Risk Assessments, why are they important, how do you complete one, and how can the SoloProtect solution help to ensure they're effective?
+What are Dynamic Risk Assessments, why are they important for risk management, how do you complete one, and how can the SoloProtect solution help in identifying potential risks and ensuring compliance with legal requirements?

 What is a Dynamic Risk Assessment?

-A Dynamic Risk Assessment is a process of identifying and evaluating a changing work environment in real-time to reduce risk.
+A Dynamic Risk Assessment is a real-time process of identifying potential risks and evaluating a changing work environment to enhance safety measures and mitigate safety risks.
 The practice ensures workers are proactive in their identification of hazards and allows them to make quick decisions, and change their behaviour or plan, to safeguard their own personal safety (and that of those around them).

 When should a Dynamic Risk Assessment be used?

 When trained to do so, a worker will carry out regular Dynamic Risk Assessments on the spot as they go about their work.
-However, they are particularly important when something changes, for example:
+However, they are particularly important for lone workers or employees in high-risk environments when something changes, for example:

 Who should carry out a Dynamic Risk Assessment?

-Many workers across the UK are encouraged to complete regular Dynamic Risk Assessments, however, it’s particularly important for remote workers, or people in high-risk, unpredictable roles such as the police, NHS, or construction.
+Many workers across the UK are encouraged to conduct a Dynamic Risk Assessment, particularly in high-risk industries such as the police, NHS, or construction, where assessing risks in real-time is crucial for worker safety.

 Moreover, lone workers are especially susceptible to risk as they don’t have a co-worker to help assess a changing environment or provide support if an incident occurs.
 Therefore, Dynamic Risk Assessments are vital in this instance, as is the need for a dedicated Lone Worker Risk Assessment.